Shopping with SNAP

 Apr 24, 2025

-Can I Buy Gum with Food Stamps?
+Can You Buy Gum with EBT/ Food Stamps?

-How to Check If Gum is SNAP-Eligible
+How to Check If Gum Is SNAP-Eligible

 Besides gum, you might be surprised to know that SNAP benefits cover many of these items: